hunterjm/location-clock/index.md

 ## Flash Your ESP32

 Insert ESP Web Tools here.
+Until then, the configuration [can be found here](https://github.com/hunterjm/location-clock/blob/main/esphome/location-clock.yaml).

 ## The Build